 This information is for workplaces and businesses, except health care settings.
-See specific information for schools, child care and camps and farmers and international agriculture workers (previously referred to as temporary foreign workers).
+See specific information for farmers and international agriculture workers (previously referred to as temporary foreign workers).

 PCR testing in Niagara is only available to eligible individuals.
 Public Health recommends that employers do not request proof of a negative test for employees to return to work after isolation.
 Public Health is unable to clear employees for work.
 Use the self-isolation guidance to find out how long an employee should self-isolate or self-monitor.